 C. Dental Benefit Plans

 a.
-The State agrees to pay the following contribution for dental benefits that went into effect January 1, 2014.
-To be eligible for this contribution, an employee must positively enroll in a dental plan administered by the California Department of Human Resources.
+The State agrees to pay the following contribution for dental benefits that went into effect January 1, 2018.
+To be eligible for this contribution, an employee must positively enroll in a dental plan administered by California Department of Human Resources.

 b.
 The employee will pay any premium amount for the dental plan in excess of the State’s contribution, except that the employee’s share of the cost shall not exceed 25 percent (25%) of the total premium.